Lombiq/NPM-Targets/Readme.md

 ## Using pnpm for package restore

-[pnpm](https://pnpm.io/) is a faster and more efficient package manager.
+[Pnpm](https://pnpm.io/) is a faster and more efficient package manager.
 If it's installed globally, then the module will use that instead of *npm* to restore packages.

-### Installation and usage

 To install *pnpm* globally run this command: `npm install pnpm -g`.
 Once it's complete, the module will automatically use that to restore packages.